What is MS?

 Some people report no pain but instead feel pressure around their waist, torso, or neck.
 Others experience a band of tingling or burning in the same area.
 Sharp, stabbing pain or dull, widespread aching can also be symptoms of an MS hug.
 You may experience the following sensations during an MS hug:

 - pins and needles

-As with other symptoms, MS hug is unpredictable and each person experiences it differently.
+As with other symptoms, the MS hug is unpredictable and each person experiences it differently.
 Report any new pain symptoms to your doctor.
-You can also experience symptoms like MS hug with these other inflammatory conditions:
+You can also experience symptoms similar to an MS hug with these other inflammatory conditions:

 - transverse myelitis (inflammation of the spinal cord)